Accelerated Real-time Cine and Flow under In-magnet Staged Exercise: Introduction

-With advances in highly accelerated real-time (RT) imaging, ExCMR with in-magnet exercise has become an increasingly feasible and informative tool for assessing cardiac function under stress conditions.
+With advances in highly accelerated real-time (RT) imaging, ExCMR during in-magnet exercise has become increasingly feasible.
 In 2009, Lurz et al. demonstrated the feasibility of accelerated RT ExCMR in 12 healthy subjects with an isotropic spatial resolution of 3 mm \cite{lurz2009feasibility}.
-More recently, several other studies have shown the feasibility of RT ExCMR in small cohorts of healthy subjects \cite{beaudry2018exercise, craven2021exercise, li2021real} or patients \cite{edlund2022validation, morales2022inline}.
+More recently, several other studies have shown the feasibility of RT ExCMR in small cohorts of healthy subjects \cite{beaudry2018exercise, craven2021exercise, li2021real} or patients \cite{edlund2022validation, backhaus2023cardiovascular}.
 Collectively, these studies and the technical advances described within highlight the ongoing evolution of ExCMR.
-However, these studies still suffer from one or more of these limitations: (i) lower acceleration rates leading to poor in-plane spatial resolution ($>3$ mm), (ii) long scan times, (iii) smaller number of slices leading to limited coverage, (iv) dependence on electrocardiogram (ECG) which is typically not reliable during exercise, (v) lack of right ventricular quantification, (vi) absence of hemodynamic assessment, (vii) offline processing, (viii) lack of scan-rescan reproducibility, (ix) insufficient suppression of motion artifacts, especially under high-intensity exercise, (x) lack of a staged protocol, and (xi) sensitivity to through-plane motion.
+However, these studies still suffer from one or more of these limitations: (i) lower acceleration rates leading to poor spatial or temporal resolution, (ii) long scan times, (iii) smaller number of slices leading to limited coverage, (iv) dependence on electrocardiogram (ECG) which is typically not reliable during exercise, (v) lack of right ventricular quantification, (vi) absence of hemodynamic assessment, (vii) offline image reconstruction, (viii) lack of demonstration for scan-rescan reproducibility, (ix) insufficient suppression of motion artifacts, especially under high-intensity exercise, (x) lack of a staged protocol, and (xi) sensitivity to through-plane motion.

 In this study, we demonstrate the feasibility of biventricular hemodynamic and functional assessment of the heart using RT cine and flow data collected during a staged exercise protocol from 24 healthy subjects.
-More importantly, we present an in-magnet ExCMR protocol along with related data acquisition and processing techniques that address many of the technical limitations identified in recent ExCMR studies.
+More importantly, we present an in-magnet ExCMR protocol and related data acquisition and processing techniques, including coil reweighting to suppress motion artifacts, that address many of the technical limitations identified in recent ExCMR studies.
 To underline the clinical feasibility of RT ExCMR, we also present results from six patients.